beeper/linkedin/ROADMAP.md

     * [ ] At startup
     * [ ] When added to chat
     * [ ] When receiving message
-  * [ ] Private chat creation by inviting Matrix puppet of Messenger user to new room
+  * [ ] Private chat creation by inviting Matrix puppet of LinkedIn user to new room
-  * [ ] Option to use own Matrix account for messages sent from other Messenger clients
+  * [ ] Option to use own Matrix account for messages sent from other LinkedIn clients